 Back Home Again

-Take care of practical matters: remember to unpack and restock your kit, recharge electronic devices, download, sort, label and
+1. Unpack and restock your kit, recharge electronic devices, download, sort, label and

-Deepen your nature connection with reflection and connection.
+3. Deepen your nature connection with reflection.

 You can create a reflection section in your nature journal, or in a separate journal.

 If you do reflect on your pages, here are some ideas:

-Is there something that you want to come back to at another time – a plant, a habitat, etc?
+Is there something that you want to come back to at another time – a plant, a habitat, a fungi or animal?
 What was the most surprising or interesting observation that you made about the most recent entries?

 Is there a pattern emerging across your various entries?
 Perhaps an underlying connection, or message?